microsoft/Microsoft.IO.RecyclableMemoryStream/README.md

 `RecyclableMemoryStream` is designed to operate primarily on chained small pool blocks.
 However, realistically, many people will still need to get a single, contiguous buffer for the whole stream, especially to interoperate with certain I/O APIs.
 For this purpose, there are two APIs which `RecyclableMemoryStream` overrides from its parent `MemoryStream` class:

 * `GetBuffer` - If possible, a reference to the single block will be returned to the caller.
 If multiple blocks are in use, they will be converted into a single large pool buffer and the data copied into it.
 In all cases, the caller must use the `Length` property to determine who much usable data is actually in the returned buffer.
 If the stream length is longer than the maximum allowable stream size, a single buffer will still be returned, but it will not be pooled.
 * `ToArray` - It looks similar to `GetBuffer` on the surface, but is actually significantly different.
 In `ToArray` the data is *always* copied into a new array that is exactly the right length for the full contents of the stream.
 This new buffer is never pooled.
 Users of this library should consider any call to `ToArray` to be a bug, as it wipes out many of the benefits of `RecyclableMemoryStream` completely.
-We may even add a feature
+However, the method is included for completeness, especially if you are calling other APIs that only take a `byte` array with no length parameter.

 ## Metrics and Hooks